 If you have additional questions about organizing your group or want to set up a 1:1 meeting with the Students Demand Action Team, don’t hesitate to reach out to firstname.lastname@example.org!

 What is Students Demand Action?

 That’s a question you’ll get asked a lot while establishing your group on campus.
 However, before long, with the right integration into your campus culture, anyone at your school will be able to describe what Students Demand Action is and what kind of work we do in the fight to end gun violence.
-The following two pages are a succinct summary that share topline gun violence statistics, why students are organizing in their schools, what we advocate for in the gun violence prevention movement and how we do it.
+The following page is a succinct summary that shares topline gun violence statistics, why students are organizing in their schools, what we advocate for in the gun violence prevention movement and how we do it.
 This information sheet can be printed and handed out at club interest meetings, while tabling, given to the press, or even presented at your approval hearing.

 - Identify one leader to complete the Start a Group Application.

 - All student leaders and group advisors complete a Volunteer Agreement Form.

 - Within one week of paperwork submission, your group will be officially approved and you will receive an email with additional information and next steps.